Dom Simon Jubani: Early career and imprisonment

-Jubani, brother of Dom Lazer who was poisoned in 1982, was born in Shkodër, a city in Northwestern Albania with a large Catholic population, to a devoted Catholic family and entered seminary in 1943.
+Jubani, brother of Dom Lazer who was poisoned in 1982, was born in Shkodër, a city in Northwestern Albania with a large Catholic population, to a devoted Catholic family.
+He entered seminary in 1943.
 He was ordained in 1958 and then arrested in 1963 while serving at the Abbey of Mirëdita, in a nearby province, for practicing the Catholic religion.
 In Burrel Prison he was kept in a 12 by 24 foot cell with 30 other prisoners and beaten brutally when he refused to work in the mines.
 Practicing religion in Albania became illegal in 1967 and many religious leaders were tortured, killed, or imprisoned for practicing their faith publicly.
-Dom Simon wrote a memoir of his time in prison, titled "Burgjet e mia".
+Dom Simon wrote a memoir of his time in prison, titled Burgjet e mia.

 After release

 Jubani was released on 13 April 1989, along with other imprisoned Catholic priests.
-On 11 November 1990, Jubani celebrated the first public mass since the fall of Hoxha's regime, defying the law.
-He was awarded an honorary doctorate by the University of San Francisco in 1991, honored as a "Protagonist of a new era in Albania."
+On 4 November 1990, Jubani celebrated the first public mass since the fall of Hoxha's regime, defying the law; 300 people attended.
+He was awarded an honorary doctorate by the University of San Francisco in 1991, honored as a "Protagonist of a new era in Albania".

 Jubani died of a cerebral hemorrhage on 12 July 2011 at the Regional Hospital in Shkodër.